joel-jeremy/externalized-properties/README.md

 The goal of this library is to make it easy for applications to implement configuration best practices by providing easy-to-use APIs as well as providing the flexibility to choose where to store their configurations/properties.

-## Wiki

-- For more information and examples please browse through the wiki: <https://github.com/joeljeremy7/externalized-properties/wiki>

 ## Getting Started

 ### Gradle